-- AUDIO IN This green LED indicates that there is embedded audio present on the video input of the Afterburner This audio will be re-embedded on the serial digital outputs in time with the picture. - COM This green LED indicates that there is activity on the SERIAL CONTROL port. - AUX This green LED indicates that there is activity on the AUX COM port. - NET This green LED indicates that there is activity on the Ethernet port.
+- AUDIO IN: This green LED will be On when there is embedded audio present on the video input of the Afterburner.
+This audio will be re-embedded on the serial digital outputs in time with the picture. - COM: This green LED will be On when there is activity on the SERIAL CONTROL port. - AUX: This green LED will be On when there is activity on the AUX COM port. - NET: This green LED will be On when there is activity on the Ethernet port.